EvansUniverse/daisy-projects/_evan/Jellybeans/README.md

 Diatonic arpeggio generator for Daisy Patch

 ## TODO
+### Priority 1: Do asap

+### Priority 2: Needed for initial release
+* CV in and knobs can alter their respective fields
+* Repo mirroring to github https://docs.gitlab.com/ee/user/project/repository/repository_mirroring.html
+* implement behavior for when a note would be played that's out of the semitone register.
+Likely just transpose values <0 up an octave and values >0 down an octave
+* persist settings upon startup
 * boot screen (disable during debug mode?)
-* persist settings upon startup
 * rename src file to jellybeans.cpp
 * split defs into a .h file
-* rename order to pattern
-* make maps const (this causes other bugs that need to be ironed out)
+* derive menus from map keys
 * use their instructions for setting up a new repo so that this isn't in a fork of their example repo

-* implement behavior for when a note would be played that's out of the semitone register.
-Likely just transpose values <0 up an octave and values >0 down an octave
-* fine tune for +/- 1 semitone?
-* CV in and knobs can alter their respective fields
+### Priotiry 3: Nice to haves
 * Settings submenu
-* Display settings (note names, semitones, scale degrees)
-* Repo mirroring to github https://docs.gitlab.com/ee/user/project/repository/repository_mirroring.html
-* derive menus from map keys
 * Add some sort of "inversion+oct displacement" setting that can create, for example, shell chords from 7ths
+* implement slides
+* make maps const (this causes other bugs that need to be ironed out)
+* fine tune setting for +/- 1 semitone?
 * Add other piano-inspired patterns/features e.g. adding a low root+5th or low root or high root.
 Maybe add  a "reinforce" option that adds these things without having to have separate "7th+oct" voicings
+* Is "Jellybeans.sln" needed?

-## Bugs
+## Known Bugs
 * 5th note in kenny barron chords (both major and minor) resolve to octaves

 ## Features